dialex/start-testing/docs/concepts/tester-responsibilities.md

 Issues that slow down testing are terribly important, because they allow bugs the opportunity to hide for longer and deeper.
 So report not only *bugs* in the product, but *issues* that slow down testing.

-### ❓ Ask and you shall discover
+### ❓ Search & Share

-There are many questions a tester could ask.
+One of your responsibilities is to uncover information and deliver it to.
+To do so, there are many questions a tester could ask.
 [Mnemonics](/tools/mnemonics.md) are a clever way to avoid forgetting them.
 If you can only memorise four questions, these are the ones:

 1. **What are we building?** *What features?
 What are the components?
 How do they integrate?*
 2. **For who?** *What value are they expecting?
 How will they use it?
 How can they get help?*
 3. **What could go wrong?** *What's the impact?
 Who would suffer?
 How long would it take to fix it?*
 4. **How would we find out?** *Can we detect a failure?
 Can we prevent or mitigate it?*

-### Information

-- uncovering (note taking, diagrams, breadcrumbs)
-- sharing (digest it, make it visual)
+Once you have gathered that information, share it with your team and other relevant stakeholders.
+Be mindful about your audience — deliver just the right amount of data using the most effective medium for them (e.g. using diagrams for non-technical people).

 ### 👥 Team~~player~~ mate